U.S. faces shortage of up to 8 billion meals in next 12 months, leading food bank says

 “She said, ‘Here’s an application.’
 I came back and she said, ‘Yes, we are able to help you, you fit the criteria.’
 I am way too exhausted to worry about stigma.”

 He says they drive up and a woman with a clipboard and a mask checks them in.
-They ask if Blackmer needs pet food, baby pull-up diapers or a small birthday cake.
+They ask if Blackmer needs pet food, toddler pull-up diapers or a small birthday cake.
 About six bags of food get loaded into the trunk — spaghetti sauce and canned fruit, haddock or a whole roaster chicken.
 He says instead of having empty cupboards every 30 days, they are backfilling a little bit, feeling more secure.

 Interfaith looks like a smooth-running machine, Blackmer says, a haven in the maelstrom of the pandemic.
 The pantry is supplied by the Greater Boston Food Bank, one of the more than 200 organizations in the Feeding America network.
 And at the food bank things are dire, says Catherine D’Amato, its president.